Introduction to our Sixth Form

 |Students can only access our vocational courses.|

 For A Levels, we recommend a minimum of a grade 6 if you have taken a GCSE in that subject.
-For some subjects, e.g., Chemistry and Physics, a grade 7 is recommended.
+For some subjects, e.g. Chemistry and Physics, a grade 7 is required.
 For more details of the requirements needed for each subject, please see the course guide.

 Although academic success is important, it is also important that students have a number of opportunities for students to enhance their time at our school.
 These activities will change on a yearly basis but examples might be Driving schools, Yoga, Basic Sign Language, First Aid or Photography.